ongzhili/Study-Notes/Spark_notes.md

 #### Transformations on Pair RDDs

-Pair RDDs support the standard RDD transformations, as well as some functions exclusive to the key-value structure:
+- All standard RDD transformations
-- Examples include, but are not exclusive to:
+- Special functions (Examples include, but are not exclusive to):
     - `reduceByKey()`
         - Combines values with the same key
     - `groupByKey()`